Striking Hollywood writers vow not to picket Tony Awards, opening door to some kind of spectacle - ExBulletin

 Striking Hollywood writers vow not to picket Tony Awards, opening door to some kind of spectacle

-NEW YORK — Striking members of the Writers Guild of America have said they will not picket the Tony Awards telecast next month, solving a thorny issue facing show organizers and opening the door to a sort of of Broadway razzle-dazzle on television.
+NEW YORK (AP) Striking members of the Writers Guild of America have said they will not picket next month during the Tony Awards broadcast, solving a thorny issue facing show organizers and opening the door to a sort of Broadway razzle-dazzle on TV.

 The union last week rejected a request from Tony organizers for a waiver for their glitzy June 11 live show.
 He reiterated that in a statement late Monday, saying the guild would not negotiate a tentative deal or waiver for the Tony Awards.